 How do I get involved?

 Each college is always looking for students interested in leadership development.
 If you are open to learning and working with others, then consider joining the student association.
-Candidate petitions are due March 24, so click on the college or district logos below for further information.
+Candidate petitions are typically due one month prior to each election, so click on the college or district logos below for further information.

 Why should I vote?